-There’s no dearth of Chromium-based browsers, and this list is continuously expanding with each passing year.
-But even with a plethora of options available to the end-users, there seems to be a genuine inclination towards the Opera Browser.
+There’s no shortage of Chromium-based browsers, and this list continuously expands each year.
+But even with many options available to the end-users, there seems to be a genuine inclination toward the Opera Browser.

-Among the oldest web browsers, it has its root firmly set in this domain from all the way back to over two decades ago.
+Among the oldest web browsers, it has its root firmly set in this domain from over two decades ago.
 And there hasn’t been any dent in its popularity since then.
-From welcoming new features to improving the overall stability, there has been a lot of reasons for its rise in popularity.
+From welcoming new features to improving overall stability, there have been a lot of reasons for its rise in popularity.

-Then in recent years, it has upped its game in the privacy domain as well.
-The incorporation of VPN and AdBlockers are a perfect example of the same.
-Likewise, its Multimedia Tools, as well as the seamless integration via Bookmarks, Cross-Device Sync, and the My Flow feature have managed to attract quite a lot of eyeballs.
+Then in recent years, it has also upped its game in the privacy domain.
+The incorporation of VPN and AdBlockers is a perfect example of the same.
+Likewise, its Multimedia Tools, the seamless integration via Bookmarks, Cross-Device Sync, and the My Flow feature have attracted many eyeballs.

-Keeping all these points in mind, this comprehensive guide will make you aware of all the nifty features that Opera has in its arsenal.
+Considering all these points, this comprehensive guide will make you aware of all the nifty features that Opera has in its arsenal.
 Likewise, a few of its shortcomings will also be addressed.
 So without further ado, let’s get started.

 Built-in Ad/Tracker Blocker

-The browser comes built-in with its own ad blocker that is known to block all the harmful and intrusive ads.
-Along the same lines, it also comes with a tracker blocker that stops all malicious and dangerous scripts from running as well as stopping them from tracking your online activities.
+The browser comes built-in with its ad blocker, which blocks all harmful and intrusive ads.
+Along the same lines, it also comes with a tracker blocker that stops all malicious and dangerous scripts from running and stops them from tracking your online activities.

 Likewise, these blockers also stop cryptocurrency mining scripts and crypto-jacking.
 All this leads to dual benefits.
-First off, you get a more secure browsing experience, which is more along the obvious lines.
-The second benefit is the fact that webpages will now load much quicker than before is it doesn’t have to load any ads or scripts.
+First, you get a more secure browsing experience, which is more along the noticeable lines.
+The second benefit is that webpages will load much quicker than before because they don’t have to load ads or scripts.

 To enable the ad blocker, go to Settings > Block Ads > Enable the Block ads and surf the web up to three times faster toggle.
 Likewise, Tracker Blocker could be enabled via the Settings > Basic > Privacy Protection > Enable the Block Trackers option.